drex44/martian/README.md

 - Automatic save all open requests on close
 - Modern UI thanks to React and Bulma
 - Need more?
 Raise an issue and tell us!
+- [WIP] Different body types parsing and formating such as JSON
+- [WIP] Easy way to set authorization headers
+- [WIP] History repeat.
+Send previously sent messages with just a click!

 ![Screenshot](/docs/ss1.png)